Home » Family Therapy

 Tokyo Mental Health is here to support you and provide you with the help you need.

 In this model, the therapist works from the assumption that problems are maintained from dysfunctional family patterns.
 Rather than analyzing the origins of unhealthy patterns, systemic therapy focuses on recognizing and altering those patterns.
 This process helps uncover how members communicate and behave within the system.
-This approach emphasised the “here and now” and tends to be solution focused rather than problem saturated.
+This approach emphases the “here and now” and tends to be solution focused rather than problem saturated.

 Murray Bowen believed that change happens when individuals move along in the process of differentiation.
 Differentiation is the ability to maintain your genuine self in the face of high anxiety, usually brought on by the expectations of you from your system (family, work, peer group, etc.).
 Therapists in this school of thought ask process questions – “How does that work?”
 “What do you think about this?” – to separate thoughts and emotions in order to reduce anxiety.
 The goal is to help clients decrease their emotional reactivities and increase thoughtful responses to remain autonomous, thus developing a higher level of differentiation.